jhnbrnn/guest-writer/articles/2019-12-23-securing-aws-http-apis-with-jwt-authorizers.markdown

 ## Prerequisites

-* Auth0 Account
-* AWS Account
-* Knowledge of Node.js (for creating the Lambda)
-	​
-## Configure Auth0
+In order to create the various parts of the API, you'll need an AWS account.
+You can [sign up for a free tier account here](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

+You'll also need an Auth0 API that will work as the JWT Authorizer for your API.
+If you don't have one already, you can [sign up for an Auth0 account here](https://auth0.com/signup).

+Lastly, you'll need some knowledge of modern JavaScript (ES2017 and, specifically, [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)) and Node.js in order to create the Lambda that will power your API.

-### Create new Auth0 API
+## Create a new Auth0 API

-Head to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click “APIs” in the left-hand menu.
+Your first step will be to create a new Auth0 API.
+After you've signed in (or [signed up](https://auth0.com/signup)), head to your [**Auth0 Dashboard**](https://manage.auth0.com/#/) and click “APIs” in the left-hand menu.
 Click the “Create new API” button and fill out the form with the following values:
 **Name:** AWS JWT Authorizer

 **Identifier:** https://auth0-jwt-authorizer.com

 **Signing Algorithm:** RS256 (default value)

-Click “Create”, and you’ll be taken to the definition page for your new API.
+Click the “Create” button, and you’ll be taken to the definition page for your new API.

 ![an example of the Auth0 API settings](images/jwt1.png)